-From the Editorial Writers in today’s Tulsa World:
+From the Editorial Writers in today’s

 Candidates for political offices often must tell their audiences what they want to hear.
 It’s one way they get votes.
 Candidates of both parties do it.
 That seemed to be the only excuse possible for U.S. Rep. Mary Fallin’s speech to the Tulsa Republican Club recently.